-- Money, mobile phones and other valuables must be kept on you or given in to the School Secretary for safe-keeping. - Mobile phones must be switched off during lesson times.
-Phones mustshould be handed in to the teacher in flight mode at the start of each class or study period.
-Students must not use their phones to make calls when in the buildings at any time.
+- Money, mobile phones and other valuables must be kept on you or given in to the School Secretary for safe-keeping. - .
+Phones must be handed in to the teacher in flight mode at the start of each class or study period.
+Students must not use their phones to make calls when in the buildings at any time. .
 Phones cannot be used to record lessons, teachers or students.
 Such recordings will be deemed to be fundamental breach of the college's behavior policy - Personal property should not be left on landings or stairways, or in corridors. - Students who leave personal property unattended do so at their own risk.